AdobeDocs/experience-manager-cloud-service.en/help/forms/submit-adaptive-form-to-workfront-fusion.md

 For example, using Workfront Fusion, you can create a scenario to gather data with Adaptive Form, process the data, and send the data to a data store for archival.
 Once a scenario is set up, Workfront Fusion automatically executes the tasks whenever a user fills out a form, updating the data store seamlessly.

+AEM as a Cloud Service offers various out of the box submit actions for handling form submissions.
+You can learn more about these options in the [Adaptive Form Submit Action](/help/forms/configure-submit-actions-core-components.md)  article.

 ## Advantages of using Adobe Workfront Fusion{#advatages-of-workfront-fusion}

 Some of the advantages of using Adobe Workfront Fusion with AEM Forms: